playfulprogramming/playfulprogramming/content/blog/port-nextjs-to-astro/index.md

 </Layout>
 ```

-#### Move Next Page Logic Requests to Astro
+### Move Next Page Logic Requests to Astro

-This is the `getStaticProps` method from the NextJS page:
+This is the `getStaticProps` method from the Next.js page:

 ```jsx
 export const getStaticProps = async () => {